Spring Fire School 2025

 If you are paying by credit card or electronic check, you will receive the payment link with your registration confirmation.

-PLEASE NOTE: PLEASE NOTE: WITHDRAWAL OF NFA CLASSES OR STATE CERTIFICATION CLASSES WITHIN 2 WEEKS OF THE CLASS START DATE WILL RESULT IN FULL CHARGES TO THE APPLICANT OR APPLICANT’S DEPARTMENT
+PLEASE NOTE: WITHDRAWAL OF CLASSES WITHIN 2 WEEKS OF THE CLASS START DATE WILL RESULT IN FULL CHARGES TO THE APPLICANT OR APPLICANT’S DEPARTMENT

 Lunch will be provided each day for individuals attending the training.
 Additional meal tickets, for those not attending, can be purchased for $25.
 Please contact Laura Renville (contact information below).